-The Stay Safe and Secure course is designed to enable the remote health staff to develop the knowledge and skills necessary to prevent and manage with confidence incidence that threaten personal safety and security in a remote health setting with a focus on aggression and violence.
+The Stay Safe and Secure course is designed to enable the remote health staff to develop the knowledge and skills necessary to prevent and manage with confidence incidence that threatens personal safety and security in a remote health setting with a focus on aggression and violence.

 The delivery is blended with online pre-course learning and a one day face to face workshop.

 For more information and to register, click here.

 The free Working Safe in Remote Practice online module supports core mandatory training and provides an introduction to remote safety and security issues.
 It also introduces participants to the use of self-risk assessment tools: the Safety Audit; the Safety Flow Charts; and the Rapid Risk Assessment Tool.

 To register for this free online module, click here.

 Please feel free to download and use this poster as part of your strategy to ensure community members are aware of expected behaviours.
 Laminated A4 versions are available free of charge to CRANAplus members.
 Submit an enquiry here for additional copies.